FULLYCRX/crx_leobadge/README.md

 Config.Inventory = "qb" -- "qb" or "ox"
 Config.DisplayTime = 5000

--- Directly hooks into your rpemotes system Config.EmoteCommand = "idcardb"
+Config.EmoteCommand = "idcardb"
 Config.DisplayTime = 5000 -- Matches the 5-second show timer

--- Precise alignment fixed from screenshots
 Config.UI = {
     BadgeWidth = "600px",
     BadgeHeight = "600px",
     BadgePositionTop = "50%",
     BadgePositionLeft = "50%",

-    -- Moved down from 53% to 61% to sit perfectly in the center blank space NameTop = "61%",
+    NameTop = "61%",
     NameLeft = "26%",
     NameFontSize = "20px",
     NameColor = "#0d1b2a",

-    -- Shifted down that final fraction from 38.5% to 39.2% PhotoTop = "39.2%",
+    PhotoTop = "39.2%",
     PhotoLeft = "33%",
     PhotoWidth = "84px",